pisv/handly/org.eclipse.handly.examples.adapter/README.md

   The content adapter defines a one-to-one correspondence (bijection) between Java elements and the adapter model.

-Since Handly 1.1, the adapter example also demonstrates a Handly-based search result view page.
-To open it, use the "Find References" action in the outline's context menu.
-Similar to the outline page, the search result page makes use of the content adapter.
+Handly 1.1 introduced support for building a search result view page and a call hierarchy view.
+The adapter example demonstrates that support.
+Use "Show Calls" and "Find References" actions in the outline's context menu to open the example's call hierarchy view and search result page respectively.